CSS Variables + TailwindCSS

 })

-to set the new CSS variables for our primary and secondary colors.
+function can be used to set the CSS variables for our primary and secondary colors.

-, we can set the CSS variables for any Tailwind Tokens inside of twProps
+to declare CSS variables for all Tailwind Tokens inside of twProps

 :